 - Place a piece of cut fruit in a jar (use a ripe/overripe banana if you can, this seems to be their favorite).
-Roll a piece of paper into a funnel (cutting the bottom tip so there’s an entry) and place into the top of the jar to trap them.
-Make sure the bottom opening of the funnel doesn’t touch the food (you don’t want them to have an easy exit) and that the sides of the funnel fill the jar opening completely (no cracks for them to escape).
+Roll a piece of paper into a funnel (cutting the bottom tip so there’s an entry) and place into the top of the vessel to trap them.
+Ensure the bottom opening of the funnel doesn’t touch the food (you don’t want them to have an easy exit) and that the sides of the funnel fill the jar opening completely (no cracks for them to escape).
 Make sure to remove and replace the fresh produce every two days to avoid breeding new critters.
-You could also skip the funnel and just cover the jar with plastic wrap, poking a few small holes in the top for them to enter.
+You could also skip the funnel and just cover the container with plastic wrap, poking a few small holes in the top for them to enter.

 Beer (Works With Wine Too)

 - Fill a mason jar about 2″ to 3″ deep with beer, cover opening with a piece of plastic wrap secured with a rubber band.
 Poke a few holes in the top of the plastic so they can get into the container to reach the beer–they won’t be able to get out.

 - In a mason jar, sprinkle active dry yeast over 1/3 cup warm water.
 Add 1 teaspoon of sugar and stir.

 - Once the yeast is activated and starts to foam, cover the top tightly with plastic wrap (try to have a wrinkle free surface), secure with a rubber band.